Against the Odds

 One War.
 Two brothers.
 Four personal journeys of survival.

-This memoir began with letters from a synagogue president to his congregants reflecting on his childhood during the war.
-After his death, his family reconstructed a much larger story: four intertwined journeys of survival.
+This memoir began with letters from a synagogue president to his congregants reflecting on his childhood in Nazi Germany during World War II.
+After his death, his family discovered a much larger story: four intertwined journeys of survival.

 Four stories emerged from the archives.